Support

 Help Desk Metrics

 But what are help desk metrics, and why do they matter?
 Help desk metrics, also referred to as service desk metrics or customer service metrics, offer a way to measure and improve the performance of your support team, guaranteeing top-notch service for your customers.
 One key metric to consider is the customer satisfaction score.
-Other frequently used metrics include:

-Top 17 Help Desk Metrics to Track
+17 Essential Help Desk Metrics

 To provide excellent customer support and maximize efficiency, it is crucial to monitor and refine various help desk metrics.
 In this article, we will explore 17 essential metrics that offer valuable insights into your support team's performance, aid in allocating resources effectively, and enhance customer satisfaction.